LOLYAY-INC/LavMusicPlayer/README.md

 ## ✨ Features

-- **High-Quality Audio:** Delivers smooth, high-quality music streaming by offloading audio processing to a Lavalink server.
+- **High-Quality Audio:** Delivers smooth, high-quality music streaming.
+- **Dual Operating Modes:** Choose between using external **Lavalink nodes** for scalability or a simple, **integrated Lavaplayer** for ease of use.
-- **Wide Source Support:** Play music from YouTube (search or URL), SoundCloud, direct HTTP MP3 links, and even Twitch streams.
+- **Expanded Source Support:** Play music from YouTube, SoundCloud, Spotify, Apple Music, Deezer, Tidal, and more.
-- **Modern Slash Commands:** All commands are integrated as easy-to-use slash commands (`/`).
+- **Hybrid Commands:** Supports both modern slash commands (`/`) and traditional prefix-based commands for flexibility.
-- **Queue Control:** Full queue system with options to repeat a single track or the entire queue.
+- **Full Queue Control:** A comprehensive queue system with options to repeat tracks or the entire queue.
-- **Easy to Configure:** A single `settings.yml` file makes configuration a breeze.
+- **Easy Configuration:** A single, well-documented `settings.yml` file makes configuration a breeze.
-- **Multi-Guild Support:** Works out of the box in multiple servers simultaneously.
-- **Auto-Leave:** The bot automatically leaves the voice channel when it's left alone.
+- **Lyrics Support:** Fetch lyrics for songs, with a "live lyrics" feature that highlights the current line.

+---

 ## 🎵 Commands